mark-tate/wordpress-to-docusaurus-plugin/README.md

 # wordpress-to-docusaurus-plugin

-A Docusaurus Plugin which will import content from Wordpress based on a GraphQL query.
+A Docusaurus Plugin which will import Blog content from Wordpress based on a GraphQL query.

 Designed to work with Blog posts but could be used as an example for anyone, trying to
-create something bespoke.
+create a headless CMS solution.

 ## Configuration